marly-ai/marly/README.md

     "% of Total Exposure": "The percentage of total exposure", "TVPI": "Total Value to Paid-In multiple",
-    "Net IRR": "Net Internal Rate of Return as a percentage" }  OR
+    "Net IRR": "Net Internal Rate of Return as a percentage" }

-{
-    "Author": "The authors first name and last name", "Institution": "The company, school, or institution most closely related to the author", "Email": "The authors email address"
-}
 ```